 Rabbi Laytner will speak at the theatrical reading during Climate Week.
 He celebrates the play’s interfaith approach to environmentalism, saying, “The message of this tale is shockingly contemporary, but equally surprising is its interfaith history which shows that the Abrahamic faiths all have strong teachings about how to care for other living things.”

 Although “The Animals’ Lawsuit Against Humanity” is an ancient tale, its themes are especially valuable in light of the current ecological crisis, and speak to the ways in which legal systems can be used to enact rights for animals and ecosystems.
 In the play, humans move to an island previously inhabited only by animals and begin to exploit the animals for their own gain.
 Upset by their exploitation, the animals appeal to the King of the Jinn, who oversees a trial between the humans and animals.
-The trial itself is the focus of the play, as animals, such as the sheep, lament the human disregard for animal life, proclaiming, “There we are in the marketplace, being chopped up and sold, and that’s us!
+The trial itself is the focus of the play, as animals lament the human disregard for animal life, proclaiming, “There we are in the marketplace, being chopped up and sold, and that’s us!
 That’s our bodies, that’s our babies!”
-On the other side, some of the play’s humans argue that animals are rightless entities ripe for unfettered human use.
-Though ancient, the play includes humans who could be described as environmentalists, who buy into the animals’ arguments.
+On the other side, some of the play’s humans argue that animals are rightless entities ripe for unfettered human use, while other humans, who could be described as environmentalists, align with the animals’ arguments.

 Speaking to the conflict between animal rights and human exploitation, Grant Wilson, Executive Director of Earth Law Center (ELC), describes the relevance of “The Animals’ Lawsuit Against Humanity” to modern ecocentrism: “This ancient fable, over a thousand years old, mirrors the stark injustices that animals still face today: being treated as mere property and inferior to humans, both culturally and legally, with no formal rights of their own.
 In truth, humans are merely one small element in the vast, interconnected web of life.
 It’s time for our society and laws to recognize this reality.”